Simulation of Simple Computer System for Teaching

 There are three places at which cache operations can be triggered.
 They are the hardware-level action “read_instruction”, “read_memoy” and “write_memory”, which involves accessing the simulated memory.
 When “read_instruction” or “read_memory” is executed and the data point has graphically reached the External Memory section on the CPU image, the actual read memory protocol of this simulator will take place.

 The central idea of simulating cache replacement is to maintain a list of access order for each cache set to serve as the reference from choosing which cache line to be replaced next.
 In the case when FIFO is chosen, the list acts like a queue.
 Whenever there is a cache line access, the line is pushed into the tail of the list, if not already in the cache.
 The cache line at the head of the list will always receive the counter “1”, indicating that it is the next to be replaced.
 Upon replacement, the cache line at the head of the list is removed and the counter “1” migrates to the new head of the list.
 For the case of LRU, the mechanism is basically the same, that the head of the list will always receive the counter “1” and be replaced next.
 The difference lies on updating list upon access or replacement.
 In LRU, the list no longer serves as a simple queue.
 When a cache line is accessed in a cache set, the corresponding cache line will be moved to the tail of the list, and the cache line at the head of the list will have its counter updated to “1”.

 This section covers only a brief overview to the more important topics of the simulator working mechanism, for details, please go to the relevant parts in the final report.

 This project has been completed with the final deliverables uploaded to this site.
 Potential future works include continuous accessments and patches to catch currently unhandled exceptions.
-The user manual for the simulator program will be uploaded soon.
 Possible updates to the simulator program will also be uploaded if any.